AND THAT'S ANOTHER STORY...

 He put his paws in the Atlantic and Pacific oceans, as well as several

-the IRWS in agility, rally obedience, hunt tests, and obedience as he
+IRWS in agility, rally obedience, hunt tests, and obedience as he earned

-earned titles in each, showing those watching the beauty and versatility
+titles in each, showing those watching the beauty and versatility of the

 The relationship we built with Pat along the way went far

-for her puppy.
-The mutual respect we had from the beginning grew
+her puppy.
+The mutual respect we had from the beginning grew into

-into a good friendship.
-She has always been ready with an answer
+a good friendship.
+She has always been ready with an answer to

-to a question, an encouraging word when I grew frustrated, a laugh,
+a question, an encouraging word when I grew frustrated, a laugh, or

-or words of advice.
-Many times Pat and I had differing opinions
+words of advice.
+Many times Pat and I had differing opinions on